MiGiNull/Ece1p-interactome/README.md

 4. bar-overlap.R
 5. upset-gene.R
 6. bar-GOenrichment.R
 7. bar-GOenrichment-metascape.R

-Bioinformatics analysis in paper "Global fungal-host interactome mapping identifies a novel target of Candidalysin for fungal infection" were implemented by code above.
+Bioinformatics analysis in paper "Global fungal-host interactome mapping identifies targets of candidalysin" were implemented by code above.
 ## Screening results of HT-eY2H
 The 2nd screening results of HT-eY2H can be found in `Final list of genes for all peptides.xlsx`.